Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “The post landed me on a top SEO podcast (Experts on the Wire), was cited in top-tier publications such as Search Engine Journal and helped put my site on the map,” Thibault continues.

-“We published this pillar page at the end of April and now in September, it’s our most visited page,” writes Mor Mester.
+“We published the pillar page 17 Best Confirmation Email Examples & How to Set Them Up at the end of April and now in September, it’s our most visited page,” writes Mor Mester.

 “Shortly after publishing this article we also wrote articles on subtopics like subscription confirmation and registration confirmation emails.
 And later one on order confirmation emails.”